tim-s-ccs/ts-ccs-frontend/src/ccs/README.md

 ## Structure

-As CCS Components based on GOV.UK Frontend, it is broken into a number of layers in order to help provide a logical structure, loosely following the conventions of [ITCSS].
+As CCS Components is based on GOV.UK Frontend, it is broken into a number of layers in order to help provide a logical structure, loosely following the conventions of [ITCSS].

 1. [Settings](#settings)